What's New for 2020-21

 Borrowed materials should be returned or renewed by their stated due date.
 To avoid items becoming overdue, borrowers must renew outstanding items online through their library accounts.
 Borrowers may renew items up to three times, but this is not done automatically.
 Once an item has met its renewal limit it must be returned to the library.
 The libraries do not assess fees unless materials are overdue more than 40 days and considered lost.

-In the 2020-21 academic year, Gelman and VSTC Libraries will continue to provide electronic reserves via Blackboard for journal articles, e-books, and book chapters.
+In Summer 2021, Gelman and VSTC Libraries will continue to provide electronic reserves via Blackboard for journal articles, e-books, and book chapters.
 Physical books and DVD's are not available for course reserves.

 Please plan to place your requests as soon as possible for anything needed in the first weeks of the semester.